 - 1948 – The Far Hills Steeplechase was held on the fairgrounds in October 1948.

 - On August 30, 1951, the Lions Club of Far Hills dedicated a new pavilion and presented it to Mayor Belcher.
 The pavilion replaced the previous one that was destroyed in a windstorm in November 1950.
 The pavilion cost over $5,000 to construct.
-The site was the host to the Lions Club’s annual model airplane meet.
+The site hosted the Lions Club’s annual model airplane meet.

 - 1958 – Somerset County 4-H Fair Association held a fair at Far Hills Fairground.

 - In May 1979, Far Hills Borough requested to tear down due to vandalism.
 The mayor called the vandals “two-legged termites.”
-The stands had been present back to 1895 according to J. Malcolm Belcher chair of the Fairgrounds Committee in 1979.
+The stands had been present since 1895, according to J. Malcolm Belcher, chair of the Fairgrounds Committee in 1979.

-- 1979 – The VNA held their rummage sale there in 1979 and the Somerset Hills Garden Club sponsored an annual plant sale on the grounds along with boys’ baseball and girls’ softball games, jogging, and fishing.
+- 1979—The VNA held its rummage sale there in 1979, and the Somerset Hills Garden Club sponsored an annual plant sale on the grounds.
+The grounds also hosted boys’ baseball and girls’ softball games, jogging, and fishing.
 The Morris and Somerset leagues played baseball in the evenings.

 - In 1982, the Far Hills Borough Council voted to name the fairground the J. Belcher Fairgrounds.